PR0M3TH3AN/SeedPass/README.md

 - **Backup Your Data:** Regularly back up your encrypted data and checksum files to prevent data loss.
 - **Protect Your Password:** Do not share your decryption password with anyone and ensure it's strong and unique.
 - **Checksum Verification:** Always verify the script's checksum to ensure its integrity and protect against unauthorized modifications.
+- **Potential Bugs and Limitations:** Be aware that the software may contain bugs and lacks certain features.
+The maximum size of the password index before encountering issues with Nostr backups is unknown.
+Additionally, the security of memory management and logs has not been thoroughly evaluated and may pose risks of leaking sensitive information.

 ## Contributing